Sprinkler System Maintenance in Royal Palm Beach, FL

 You’re never locked into a repair you don’t want.
 But we will tell you what’s urgent and what can wait.
 If a valve is leaking underground and costing you $200 a month in water, that’s worth fixing now.
 If a head is slightly worn but still working, that can probably wait until the next visit.

 Yes, and it’s part of every maintenance visit.
-Royal Palm Beach follows Palm Beach County’s watering ordinance, which limits irrigation to two days a week and specific hours depending on your address.
+Royal Palm Beach follows Palm Beach County, FL’s watering ordinance, which limits irrigation to two days a week and specific hours depending on your address.
 Your system has to be programmed to follow those rules, or you’re risking fines.

 We set your controller to the correct days and times based on your street address—odd addresses water on different days than even addresses.
 We also make sure your system isn’t running during restricted hours, which are typically mid-morning through early evening when evaporation is highest.